shamy1st/clean-code/README.md

           // This can be refactored to use a constant from Java private int storeClosureDay = DayOfWeek.SUNDAY.getValue()

-8. **Code Comments**: two types of comments
+8. **Code Comments**:
+    * Don't include obvious things in the comments.
+    * Comments should only complement a code.
+    * Use block comments rarely, possibly to describe non-trivial design decisions.
+    * Use JavaDoc comments for most of our classes, interfaces, public and protected methods.
+    * All comments should be well-formed with a proper indentation for readability.

+    * Two Types of Comments:
       * Documentation/JavaDoc Comments
           * The audience here is the users of the codebase
           * The details here are typically implementation free, focusing more on the specification
           * Typically useful independent of the codebase
       * Implementation/Block Comments
           * The audience here is the developers working on the codebase
           * The details here are implementation-specific
           * Typically useful together with the codebase

 9. **Logging**: